paultcochrane/blog-travis-ci-com/_posts/2015-03-12-travisci-supports-rgsoc.md

 Sinatra, Rubinius, Bundler, Ruby Documentation, RailsAdmin, Lotus, and Ruby Object Mapper.

-And Rails Girls Summer of Code works: over 90% of their alumnis are now working in a technology related position, most of them as developers.
+And Rails Girls Summer of Code works: over 90% of their alumni are now working in a technology related position, most of them as developers.

 We think this is amazing work from an amazing community!